alifogey/Testing1Pump/README.md

 Arduino
 1. Plug in arduino, make sure motor drivers and pumps are connect
 2. Open Arduino IDE and select the correct board (Arduino Mega 2560) and port
 3. Click File Open and find UNO_loopback_test.ino in UNO_loopback_test folder.
+4. Make sure baud is set to 115200
-4. Click upload (light on arduino should flash)
+5. Click upload (light on arduino should flash)
-5. Plug in external power source
+6. Plug in external power source
-6. To confirm that everythings working, open the Serial Monitor in arduino and test this command, -- If pump is wired correctly, it should move briefly
+7. To confirm that everythings working, open the Serial Monitor in arduino and test this command, -- If pump is wired correctly, it should move briefly
 ```
 {"prime": 1}
 ```